Online: Writing Conflict

 You do not need to log into the course at a specific time.
-There are no live meetings and no Zoom meetings.
+There are no live meetings.
 You will receive an email with an invitation link to join the online classroom by 10am on the day the course starts.

 - Participants will work through several lessons, which will open sequentially over the first few days of the course (see course dates in the blue box above).

 - You can complete the lesson material in your own time.

 - This course includes short writing assignments which will have deadlines.
 Some of your assignments will receive tutor feedback if completed by the deadlines provided.

 Please expect to spend a minimum of six hours on the course, noting that the amount of time needed to read, respond to discussions, write, revise and critique will vary from person to person.

 ‘Excellent course – perfect for my current learning needs.
 The combination of Cate’s well presented content and the well aligned assignments with peer and teacher feedback.’ – Rachel

 ‘It was good to have well-explained tasks with realistic deadlines.
 Having fellow-writers critique each others’ work was a fantastic idea.
 Cate’s feedback was incredibly well-considered.
 Reading her feedback to all the works was where the lessons were translated into practice.
 The lessons were gold and I know my writing has benefited.
 I’m already unpicking my earlier stories, rewriting for conflict, tension and drama.
 I’m very happy!’ – Claire

 ‘The material was incredibly detailed and specific and this was the most useful aspect of the course.
 I really appreciated how the techniques provided to create conflict were so explicit.
 It’s exactly what I needed to learn.
 Having to then interpret those lessons in your own attempts at writing short pieces made the exercises very valuable.’ – Susan